 The explosion in Beirut is a clear message against the idea that people can live together, that tolerance is possible, that multiplicity is a wealth and that diversity is important.

 Ali Y. Khadra: We’ve been through so much in Lebanon, how was this time different?

 Saleh Barakat: For me, it was really very different.
-Beirut is a city built around a port and the most cosmopolitan parts of the entire country are in this neighbourhood.
-So its destruction has been a hammer blow to the role of Beirut as a platform of openness, multiplicity and diversity.
+Beirut is a city built around a port and the most cosmopolitan parts of the entire country are in this neighborhood.
+So its destruction has been a hammer blow to the role of Beirut as a platform of openness, multiplicity, and diversity.

 AYK: Where were you when the blast happened?

 SB: In Daoura with Serwan Baran, one of my artists, visiting a client.
 Daoura is close to where the explosion happened and we were in the middle of the street at the time.
 You cannot do anything in that situation, there’s nowhere to hide – you just see things falling down onto you from above.
 It’s pure chance whether you’re hit or not.
 It took me a few minutes to realize that I wasn’t because, from my experience in the Lebanese war, when you are hit directly you don’t actually feel it immediately.
 As soon as I registered that I was alive and kicking, I started looking for Serwan.
 It was a very tense ten minutes before we found each other.

 AYK: Like many people, you’ve suffered material damage, but you’ve also endured a very personal loss – that of Firas Dahwish, a much-loved member of the Agial Gallery family.
 What happened?